flyingmachine/brave-clojure-web/content/getting-started.md

 At this point you should have the basic knowledge you need to begin learning the Clojure language without having to fuss with tools.
-To learn how to interaact with Clojure with even more proficiency, however, we'll cover Emacs in depth.
+To learn how to interact with Clojure with even more proficiency, however, we'll cover Emacs in depth.

 If Emacs isn't your cup of tea, here are some resources for setting